nexional/HoverLine/README.md

 ```
 # HoverLine

-Ever wondered if there was a way to see the a line in its entirety without scrolling to right or turning word-wrap on & off again.
+Ever wondered if there was a way to see a line in its entirety without scrolling to right or turning word-wrap on & off again.
 Specially when the file has long lines and you prefer
 word-wrap off for better readability, say for log files.

 **HoverLine** can help you there.
 This package shows the hovered-over line in its entirety as a tooltip, given: